 Bio & Contact

-Anna Kraher (she/her) is a researcher and artist who explores the societal implications of artificial intelligence (AI) and Big Tech.
-Her research interests lie particularly in the interplay between AI ideologies, predictive analytics, and temporalities.
+Anna Kraher (she/her) is a researcher and artist exploring the societal implications of digital technologies.
+Her work focuses particularly on the interplay between power structures, imaginaries and technological infrastructures, as well as on predictive analytics and questions of temporality.
 She is a research assistant in the field of Ethics of Digitalisation at the Carl von Ossietzky University Oldenburg and part of the Critical Data Lab.
 Previously, she was affiliated with the Ethics and Critical Theories of Artificial Intelligence research group at Osnabrück University, the Data Ethics Outreach LabAlgorithmWatch and the Center for Transdisciplinary Gender Studies at Humboldt University.
 She studied Design & Computation, Computer Science, and Gender Studies in Berlin.